Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: GENERAL FRAMEWORK

-\section{General Framework}
+The ever increasing size of modern datasets motivated data reduction techniques as a preprocessing step to speed up subsequent optimization problems.
+Existing graph summarization methods mainly focus on obtaining sparse subgraphs that can be used to approximate properties of the original graph (degree distribution, size distribution of connected components, diameter, or community structure).
+Core techniques include graph clustering or community detection methods \cite{fortunato2010community, lancichinetti2009community}, bit compression-based methods \cite{navlakha2008graph}, sparsification-based \cite{spielman2011graph} and sketching methods \cite{ahn2012graph, liberty2013simple}, and influence-based methods \cite{mathioudakis2011sparsification}.
+While these methods maintain structural properties of the original graph, they cannot guarantee that an algorithm working on the summary provides a solution close to the solution found based on the entire data.
+For instance, graph summarization algorithms cannot guarantee that the function sampled at the selected points has similar statistics to the function evaluated on the entire network.

+In contrast, coresets are weighted subsets of the data, which guarantee that for the specific problem at hand, models fitting the coreset also provide a good fit for the original dataset.
+This approach has been successfully applied to a variety of problems including $K$-means and $K$-median clustering \cite{har2004coresets}, mixture models \cite{lucic2017training}, low rank approximation \cite{cohen2017input}, spectral approximation \cite{agarwal2004approximating, li2013iterative}, Nystrom methods \cite{agarwal2004approximating, musco2017recursive}, and Bayesian inference \cite{Campbell18_ICML}.
+Coreset construction methods traditionally perform importance sampling with respect to sensitivity score, defined as the importance of the point with respect to the objective function we wish to minimize, to provide high-probability solutions \cite{har2004coresets, lucic2017training, cohen2017input}.
+Greedy algorithms, which are special cases of the Frank-Wolfe algorithm, were described more recently to provide worst-case guarantees for problems such as support vector machines \cite{clarkson2010coresets}, and Bayesian inference \cite{Campbell18_ICML}.
+In this work, we propose a greedy algorithm to construct coresets for estimating the first moment of a function defined on the nodes of a large graphs.

+\section{GENERAL FRAMEWORK}

-This project deals with sampling on graphs.
-In particular, the purpose is to choose some vertices and weights to be the best representative of the graph.
-More specifically, the problem is how to choose the vertices and the weight in order to have
+Here, we aim to choose a subset of vertices and weights to be the best representative of the graph.
+More specifically, we assume that the dataset $V$ have some geometric structure encoded in a graph $G = (V,E)$, where $V$ and $E$ denote the set of nodes and edges.
+The problem is how to choose a subset $S \subseteq V$ of vertices and weights $w_s > 0$ for every $s \in S$ in order to approximate the mean $\mu_f$ with a weighted approximation $\widehat{\mu}_f$, where